joehahn/spark-one-off/README.md

 tedious to develop and debug.
 I suspect that using ansible would be a better way to do this, but I'm not ansible-savvy.

+5 The connection between the Jupyter dashboard and Athena is surprisingly slow, using more efficient code will speed up the dashboard's refresh.